pydoit/doit/doc/tasks.rst

 If the process exits with the value `0` it is successful.
 Any other value means the task failed.

-Note that the string must be escaped acoording to `python string formatting <http://docs.python.org/2.7/library/stdtypes.html#string-formatting-operations>`_.
+Note that the string must be escaped according to `python string formatting <http://docs.python.org/2.7/library/stdtypes.html#string-formatting-operations>`_.